WOL-Ecosystem/piclient/README.md

 ## Current status

 This project is still a WIP.
-With that being said, please do not procced with the following instruction until further notice. s
+With that being said, please do not procced with the following instruction until further notice.

 ## Getting Started